expectedparrot/edsl/docs/remote_inference.rst

     <br>

+When remote inference is on, surveys that you run will be sent to the Expected Parrot server for processing.

 You can also toggle *Remote cache* to turn on remote caching.
 Learn more about using remote caching with remote inference in the :ref:`remote_caching` section.